 - By email firstname.lastname@example.org (7 days a week, 7 a.m. - 4:30 p.m.)

 - By phone 250.361.0215 (Monday to Friday, 8 a.m. - 4:30 p.m.)

 - Outside of the above hours, please contact the Victoria Police Department.
 VicPD's non-emergency line is 250.995.7654

 - To inquire about impounded items, please call the City of Victoria Bylaw Office at 250.361.0215 or visit 625 Pandora Avenue, Monday to Friday from 8 a.m. – 4 p.m.

 - To request maintenance or clean-up in a park, please contact the City of Victoria Parks Office at email@example.com or 250.361.0600

 Learn more about the City's Housing Strategy to improve housing affordability over the next decade here.

-Read the fact sheet [PDF - 42 KB] for a summary of the rules for temporary overnight shelter in City parks as well as a list of shelters and affordable housing contacts.Go to Top
+Read this fact sheet [PDF - 67 KB] for a summary of the rules for temporary overnight shelter in City parks as well as a list of shelters and affordable housing contacts.Go to Top